HiveMP/GameMaker81-SDK/README.md

-Unity SDK for Game Maker 8.1
+HiveMP SDK for Game Maker 8.1
 ===============================

 This is the integrated Game Maker 8.1 SDK for HiveMP.